-Marquetta Goodwine became Queen Quet after being elected Chieftess of the Gullah/Geechee Nation.
+Marquetta Goodwine became Queen Quet after being elected Chieftess and Head-of-State for the Gullah/Geechee Nation..
 A native of St Helena Island, South Carolina, she is an author, preservationist, computer science, lecturer and performance artist.

 • Gus Casely-Hayford, OBE, Director of the Smithsonian National Museum of African Art in Washington DC, and internationally respected British curator, historian and filmmaker.